GSecAwareness/Autopilot/part2.md

 # Autopilot Template - NIST 800-53 Compliance

-NIST 800-53 is a framework for security and privacy controls for federal information systems and organizations.
-It provides guidelines to help manage risk and comply with regulations.
+NIST (SP) 800-53 Rev. 5 is a security and privacy framework developed by the National Institute of Standards and Technology (NIST) to protect federal information systems and organizations from security threats.
+It provides a structured set of controls to ensure compliance with US federal laws like Federal Information Security Modernization Act (FISMA).
+FISMA mandates that federal agencies and contractors implement strict security measures to protect sensitive government data from unauthorized access or mishandling.
+While primarily designed for government use, many businesses adopt NIST 800-53 to enhance their cybersecurity posture.
+I created this template to ensure that our company establishes a strong security baseline for each tenant with proper security configurations in Microsoft 365 adminsitration.

 ## Security Template in accordance with NIST 800-53